Bolster the Clinician Workforce Now and For the Future

 Policy Progress

 • The REDI Act (H.R.
 2028/S. 942), Physician Led and Rural Access to Quality Care Act (H.R.
-2191/S. 1390) and Resident Physician Shortage Reduction Act of 2025 (H.R.
-3890/S. 2439) have all been reintroduced into Congress.
-These bills aim to bolster the health care workforce and improve access through reforms targeting student loan deferment, physician ownership of certain facilities, and expanding Medicare-supported medical residency positions.
+2191/S. 1390), Resident Physician Shortage Reduction Act of 2025 (H.R.
+3890/S. 2439) and Specialty Physicians Advancing Rural Care Act (S. 1380/H.R.
+4681) have all been reintroduced into Congress.
+Together, these bills aim to incentivize clinician practice in rural and underserved areas, reduce financial pressures for residents, and strengthen the health care workforce.

 • The Save Healthcare Workers Act (H.R.
 3178/S. 1600), bipartisan legislation which addresses the rising violence health care professionals face across the country, has been introduced in both the House and Senate.